Uniformizing complex ODEs and applications: Applications to complete vector fields

-Finally it only remains to check the existence of infinitely many source singularities $t^{\ast}_1, t^{\ast}_2, \ldots$ in the complement of the disc (containing $t_0$) and bounded by $c$.
+Finally, it only remains to check the existence of infinitely many source singularities $t^{\ast}_1, t^{\ast}_2, \ldots$ in the complement of the disc bounded by $c$ (and containing $t_0$).
 Let us then suppose that the number of the mentioned source singularities is finite.
 It then follows that the solution $\phi$ is bounded in the complement of a compact region of the plane $\C$.
 Hence this solution can be extended to a neighborhood of the infinity in $\C$.
 Now the image of $\infty$ in $\C \cup \{ \infty \} \setminus \{ t_0 \}$ under the extension of $\phi$ can be nothing but a singular point of the complete vector field $X$ on the affine $\C^3$.
 Modulo using the standard Remmert-Stein theorem, it follows that $L_q$ contains a local separatrix for an affine singularity $p$ of $X$.
-In other words, a generic leaf of $\tilf$ defines a local separatrix of $\tilf$ at one of its singular points.
-This possibility can be ruled out since the statement of Theorem~B would follow immediately from considering the restriction of $X$ to these separatrices on a neighborhood of the corresponding singular points (where $X$ is actually holomorphic).
-We are then left with a contradiction that finishes our proof. \end{proof}
+In other words, a generic leaf of $\tilf$ defines a local separatrix of $\tilf$ at one of its singular points: this is impossible since we are treating the case where a generic leaf of $\tilf$ does not define a local separatrix for any of the singularities of $\tilf$ (the case where this situation takes place having already been settled).
+This finishes our proof. \end{proof}